pony-ci/sfdx-plugin/DOCS.md

 | sfdx | `sfdx: force:org:list`            | shortcut for `run: sfdx`      |

 In the example you can see defined three jobs and one replacement.
-Standard job extensions are prefixed with `pony`, e.g. `pony:postOrgCreate` and `pony:preSourcePush`.
 To create a scratch org execute `sfdx pony:org:create` command.
 Before a scratch org is created the command will look for `pony:preOrgCreate` job.
 In the example there is a `pony:postOrgCreate` job which is executed after org creation.